-The quadratic optimization problem is approximately solved by applying the Nash or Steihaug-Toint conjugate gradient methods or the generalized Lanczos method to the symmetric system of equations $H_k d = -g_k$.
-The method used to solve the system of equations is specified with the command line argument -tao_ntr_ksp_type <nash,stcg,gltr>; stcg is the default.
-Internally, the PETSc implementations for the Nash method, Steihaug-Toint method, and the generalized Lanczos method are used.
+The quadratic optimization problem is approximately solved by applying the Nash or Steihaug-Toint conjugate gradient methods or the generalized Lanczos method to the symmetric system of equations $H_k d = -g_k$ .
+The method used to solve the system of equations is specified with the command line argument -tao\ntr\ksp\type <nash,stcg,gltr>; stcg is the default.
 See the PETSc manual for further information on changing the behavior of these linear system solvers.